 … so that you have eight plum-sized pieces.
 Cut each of these into 4 smaller pieces.
 Dust and shape each one into a ball and put the 4 balls together and fit them into the cups of the muffin tin.

 Allow to rest, loosely covered with plastic wrap, for 40 minutes (or 20 minutes if you’re using fresh unrefrigerated dough).
 Refrigerated dough doesn’t rise much in this resting phase.

 If you’re using a baking stone, preheat the oven to 450 degrees F, 30 minutes before baking time.
 If you’re not using one, a 5 to 10 minute preheat is enough.
 Place an empty broiler tray on any other rack that won’t interfere with the rising buns.

 Just before baking, sprinkle the buns with the grated cheese, being careful not to get it on the pan.
 Depending on the shape and depth of your muffin cups, you may need less than called for in the Ingredients list.
 In practice, for these buns and this tin, it was less than a tablespoon of cheese per bun:

 Place the muffin tin directly on the hot stone (or a middle shelf of the oven).
 Pour 1 cup of hot tap water into the broiler tray, and quickly close the oven door.
 Bake for about 20 to 25 minutes until the cheese is nicely browned.

 Remove buns from the pan and allow to cool slightly before eating.
-Unlike our large loaf breads, these can be eaten warm without any risk of them being gummy or appearing to be under-baked.
+Unlike large loaf breads, these can be eaten warm without any risk of them being gummy or appearing to be under-baked.